British travel firms see rise in fixed-price bookings

-LONDON British travel groups TUI Travel and Thomas Cook reported a big rise in fixed-price holiday bookings as cash-strapped Europeans opt for risk-free deals in a volatile economic climate.
+LONDON British travel groups TUI Travel TT.L and Thomas Cook (TCG.L) reported a big rise in fixed-price holiday bookings as cash-strapped Europeans opt for risk-free deals in a volatile economic climate.

 TUI Travel, Europe's largest tour operator, said summer bookings by Britons were up 9 percent and were 10 percent higher from the Nordic countries.